Montreal: Religion

 The Greater Montreal Area is predominantly Catholic; however, weekly church attendance in Quebec was among the lowest in Canada in 1998.
-Historically Montreal has been a centre of Roman Catholicism in North America with its numerous seminaries and churches, including the Notre-Dame Basilica, the Cathédrale Marie-Reine-du-Monde, and Saint Joseph's Oratory.
+Historically, Montreal has been a centre of Roman Catholicism in North America with its numerous seminaries and churches, including the Notre-Dame Basilica, the Cathédrale Marie-Reine-du-Monde, and Saint Joseph's Oratory.

 Some 49.5% of the total population was Christian in 2021, largely Roman Catholic (35.0%), primarily because of descendants of original French settlers, and others of Italian and Irish origins.
 Protestants, which include members of Anglican, United and Lutheran churches and who are largely of British and German descent, formed 11.3% of the population; a further 3.2% consisted mostly of Orthodox Christians, mainly of Greek origin but also including members of Russian, Ukrainian, and Armenian Orthodox churches.

 Islam is the largest non-Christian religious group, with 218,395 members in 2021, the second-largest concentration of Muslims in Canada at 12.7%.
 The Jewish community in Montreal had a population of 90,780.
 In cities such as Côte Saint-Luc and Hampstead, Jewish people constitute the majority, or a substantial part of the population.
 In 1971 the Jewish community in Greater Montreal numbered 109,480.
-Political and economic uncertainties led many to leave Montreal and the province of Quebec.
+Political and economic uncertainties about potential Quebec independence led many to leave Montreal and the province of Quebec for Toronto.